Privacy Policy

 - Audit trails and security logs — up to 12 months.

-- Invoices and transaction records — kept as required by tax and accounting law, typically 7 years.
+- Invoices and transaction records — kept as required by law, typically 7 years.

 - Invitations to non-users — kept until accepted, revoked, or expired (90 days).